2001 Vancouver TV realignment: Origins

 The realignment resulted from Canwest Global Communications's acquisition of Western International Communications (WIC) in 2000.
 In most of the markets where a WIC-owned station was involved in the deal, the acquisition gave Canwest Global independent stations that were integrated into either the latter company's Global Television Network or the newly formed CH television system; in one case, a CTV-affiliated station (CFCF-TV in Montreal) was sold directly to CTV to become an owned-and-operated station (O&O) of the network.
-In Vancouver, however, the acquisition gave Canwest Global one of the most lucrative prizes in the entire country: control of CHAN-TV (channel 8, more commonly known as "BCTV"), the market's CTV affiliate and highest-rated television station.
+In Vancouver, however, the acquisition gave Canwest Global one of the most lucrative prizes in the entire country: control of CHAN-TV (channel 8), the market's CTV affiliate.
+CHAN, better known as "BCTV," had been Vancouver's highest-rated television station for decades, and one of the highest-rated stations in the country.
+It also boasted a massive network of rebroadcasters covering over 95 percent of British Columbia, unlike Global's existing Vancouver station CKVU-TV.

 CHAN's relationship with the CTV network in the years prior to the realignment had been rocky.
 Historically, CHAN and some of the other affiliates in Western Canada had resented the dominance of the affiliates in the eastern part of the country, especially Toronto flagship CFTO-TV (channel 9), in the production of network programming, in regards to both entertainment shows and news programming.
 The station had desired for years to host a national news program; when it was rebuffed by CTV, it instead launched the early-evening Canada Tonight on the WIC station group in 1993.

-These issues were exacerbated when the original owner of CFTO, Baton Broadcasting, which had been steadily buying out CTV affiliates across the country, took control of the network itself in 1997 and shortly thereafter revamped the CTV schedule to incorporate the programming of the former Baton Broadcast System.
+These issues were exacerbated in 1997 when the original owner of CFTO, Baton Broadcasting, acquired controlling interest in CTV after over a quarter-century of buying CTV affiliates.
+Shortly thereafter, Baton revamped the CTV schedule to incorporate the programming of the former Baton Broadcast System.
 That same year, Baton launched a new Vancouver station, CIVT (channel 32, known on-air as "Vancouver Television" or "VTV").

 Since CTV did not previously offer a network schedule covering the entire day (or even all of primetime), these changes meant that CTV now maintained two different programming streams: a base "network" schedule which aired on all CTV stations, both O&Os and affiliates, under the network's existing affiliation agreements; and a separate "non-network" block of programming which aired in its entirety on O&Os, although CTV would offer rights on a per-program basis to affiliates in markets where the company did not have a station of its own.
 In much of Canada, this was a meaningless distinction, as most CTV stations were already O&Os — but in Vancouver, the network programming aired on CHAN while the O&O programming aired on CIVT.